mogoweb/chromium_webview/README.md

 Some of the source code in `src/com/mogoweb/chrome` has been derived from the Android source code, and is therefore covered by the [Android project licenses](http://source.android.com/source/licenses.html).

+The rest of the code is Copyright 2013, mogoweb, Licensed under the Apache License, Version 2.0 (the "License").